 - 1/4 of coconut flour

 - ½ teaspoon of sea salt

 - Pre-heat oven to 350 degrees.
 Lightly grease a 10-inch spring-form pan with butter.

-- Melt and lightly brown the butter in a saucepan and allow to cool completely.
+- Melt and lightly brown the butter in a saucepan then allow to cool completely.

 - Beat all the eggs and sugar substitute in a stand-up mixer on high until mixture is thick and a shade of pale yellow, about 6 minutes.

-- Add the almond flour by ¼ cup increments into the egg and sugar-substitute batter folding gently with a rubber spatula. *Do not over stir, mix only to combine
+- Add the dry ingredients in ¼ cup increments into the egg and sugar-substitute batter folding gently with a rubber spatula. *Do not over stir, mix only to combine.

-- Once the batter has been mixed add the now cooled melted brown butter gently fold into the batter until fully incorporated.
+- Once the batter has been mixed add the now cooled melted brown butter by gently folding into the batter until fully incorporated.

 - Allow this cake to cool completely before serving.
-Store in the refrigerator.
+Store leftovers in the refrigerator.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.